Ascix/collect-em-all/README.md

 # Collect 'em All

 Collect 'em All is a React based browser game where you can socialize with people and collect currency (pokeballs) to purchase new skins (Pokemon).
+The game is played at 800x600 or 1024x800 resolution.

 My website is hosted at this url! https://https://collect-em-all.netlify.app/